anibalrg/emacs-config/README.md

 # emacs-config repo
 Personal emacs configuration files.

 Not functional yet!
-The installation of all the need packages is pending.
+Automatic installation of all needed packages is pending.